Having a sentinel lymph node biopsy and wide local excision for malignant melanoma

 Summary of advantages and disadvantages of having a sentinel lymph node biopsy

-If after reading this leaflet you have any further questions or concerns about this procedure, please speak to your specialist nurse at your next appointment.
+We hope this leaflet answers some of the questions you may have.
+If you have any further questions or concerns, please speak to your specialist nurse at your next appointment.